 - Acrylic – Acrylic is the artificial fiber version of wool, commonly used to extend wool blends.
 Acrylic can retain dye better than most wools and will last a bit longer.
 Nothing beats 100% pure merino wool, but if you find yourself looking at wool socks that do not state the quality of wool, it is then best to have a bit of acrylic in the mix.
 This will ensure that the end product is still soft and durable.

-Best Wool Hiking Sock Features
+Features of a Good Wool Hiking Sock

 The best wool hiking sock features will allow you to keep sojourning for longer without blisters or foot fatigue!